-Raising children who are financially savvy is important to me and so now that my oldest child is ready for an allowance I want to make sure I take advantage of this opportunity to start teaching her about money.
+Raising financially savvy children is important to me and I’ve found that the best way for my kids to learn about money is to give them an allowance.
 One of the first questions my wife and I asked each other – after determining how much to give and how often – was whether the allowance should be tied to household chores, or given freely as a way for our children to learn about money with no strings attached.

 Related: How to put your kids to work